 2019 - A new era for the Children's Research Network

 Sustainability is critical to the success of any network.
-The Atlantic Philanthropies' funding, which has generously supported the Network over the last four years, comes to an end in December 2018.
-Over the last 18 months, with the assistance of Centre for Effective Services (CES), considerable efforts have been made to sustain the future of the Network.
-This has included seeking funding, building the Network and establishing relationships with organisations.
-The result of these efforts sees current oversight for the Network move from CES in early 2019 to Trinity Research in Childhood Centre (TRiCC), Trinity College Dublin.
-The Children’s Research Network's move to TRiCC will guarantee the continuation of the Network - and its aims and key activities - into the future.
+The Atlantic Philanthropies' funding, which has generously supported the Network over the last four years, came to an end in December 2018.
+Over the previous 18 months, with the assistance of Centre for Effective Services (CES), considerable efforts had been made to sustain the future of the Network.
+This included seeking funding, building the Network and establishing relationships with organisations.
+The result of these efforts saw current oversight for the Network move from CES in early 2019 to Trinity Research in Childhood Centre (TRiCC), Trinity College Dublin.
+This move to TRiCC guarantees the continuation of the Network - and its aims and key activities - into the future.

-To facilitate the transition, TRiCC employed Dr Derina Johnson as Research Coordinator, who has been working closely with the Network's current staff members at CES to ensure the smooth transfer of the Network to its new home.
+To facilitate the transition, TRiCC employed Dr Derina Johnson as Research Coordinator, who worked closely with CES and the Network's Advisory Committee to ensure the smooth transfer of the Network to its new home.

 A message from Professor Trevor Spratt, Director of Trinity Research in Childhood Centre (TRiCC)

 “We were very pleased to be asked to consider the possibility of the Children's Research Network finding a new 'home' within Trinity.
 As networks grow and mature, forming new partnerships to increase reach and influence becomes a natural part of development.